 [The image below is a short animation of the steps above.
 It has no audio and will repeat automatically]

-For access to the most useful Zoom features, we strongly recommend connecting to meetings via the Zoom application.
+For access to the most useful Zoom features, we strongly recommend connecting to meetings via the Zoom application and updating the application regularly.
 The application is available for Windows, Mac, iPhone, Android and other devices.

 Click here, or visit https://clarku.zoom.us/ to download the Zoom Application

 As a host in a Zoom meeting, you can choose to save recordings of your meeting to your desktop, or to the cloud.